-The term “co-sleeping” doesn’t only mean bed sharing.
+The term “co-sleeping” doesn’t just mean bed sharing.
 It can be any form of children sleeping in the same room as their parent.
-It’s commonly practiced in many cultures around the world – whether by necessity or choice.
+It’s commonly practiced in many cultures around the world—whether by necessity or choice.

-With 72% of postpartum women reporting waking up tired and getting less than seven hours of sleep at night, you are not alone in losing sleep caring for a newborn.
-Countless other sleep-deprived parents have experimented and found sleep strategies that work, with co-sleeping being a worldwide favorite.
+72% of postpartum women reporting waking up tired and getting less than seven hours of sleep at night.
+And countless sleep-deprived parents have experimented and found sleep strategies that work, with co-sleeping being a worldwide favorite.

 In a co-sleeping situation, a newborn sleeps in the same room as her parents—usually in a co-sleeper or a bassinet near the bed.
 Parental anecdotes and research suggest that co-sleeping helps both parents and newborns sleep better.

 By sleeping in the same room as your child, not only are you able to sense your baby’s needs more easily, but you also can meet those needs more quickly.
-Co-sleeping helps minimize the amount of sleep disruption for both you and your baby.
+But the co-sleeping benefits don’t end there.

-According to Dr. William Sears, “Sharing sleep involves more than a decision about where your baby sleeps.
+According to Dr. William Sears, pediatrician and author of The Baby Sleep Book, “Sharing sleep involves more than a decision about where your baby sleeps.
 It is a mindset, one in which parents are flexible enough to shift nighttime parenting styles as circumstances change.
 Every family goes through nocturnal juggling acts at different stages of children’s development.”

 “Sharing sleep reflects an attitude of acceptance of your baby as a little person with big needs.
 Your infant trusts that you, his parents, will continually be available during the night, as you are during the day.
 Sharing sleep in our culture also requires that you trust your intuition about parenting your individual baby instead of unquestionably accepting the norms of American society.
 Accepting and respecting your baby’s needs can help you recognize that you are not spoiling your baby or letting him manipulate you when you welcome him into your bed.”